agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 | 22/09 | 30   | 5      | 10      | 4    | 3       | 7.5       |           |
 | 23/09 | 60   | 10     | 20      | 15   | 3       | 4         |           |
 | 23/09 | 45   | 10     | 20      | 7    | 2.25    | 6.42      |           |

-## General statistics

-Over the past 2 months I have been working on this and the essay on "working on failures".
-It took a "lot of time" to read and work out the claims, identifying my failures, to find a way to make the first practice session, write some bash scripts etc...
-Also the books I took were a lot of work (10 claims per hour was very very rare).
-I can't remember spending 2 months for roughly 250 claims.
-In between I also spent time to write some bash scripts that would process my failures and give me stats such as below:

-**Total claim:** 136

-**Failed:** 49 claims

-**Failure types** as seen below:

-*example-matching-definition*: 11

-*no-example*: 23

-*definition-unclear*: 2

-*subject-predicate-split*: 1

-*example-matching-subject*: 8

-*because-should-due-to*: 2

-I guess the plan would be to take types where I have failed the most and practice them and follow it up with feedback if it has helped.
-How do we know if something has helped is to see a SCORE.
-So for example, if I see only 5 *no-example* failures instead of 23, in the next practice session of the same books then it would be considered an improvement in Score.

-**Over the last two months**

-Amount of effort (not just DPing) put on average per week (not only DPing): 20hrs per week or 2.8 hrs per day avg (Courtesy:Org-mode, PNN).
-Its not great, its not what I set out for in march which was 4 hrs.